Ger10ald/skill-bridge/README.md

 # skill-bridge
-A modern platform for peer-to-peer learning and services
+A service-booking platform that supports skills, lessons, consulting, coaching, and 1-on-1 services.